Customs and Values

 thus apply.
 A round can consist of only two people.

-Activity 1 - Campaign to help diadvantaged MPs overcome their alcohol addictions
+How can we help disadvantaged MPs overcome their alcohol addictions

 Over the last century, politicians have developed numerous strategies to counter problem drinking in Aboriginal communities and amongst young people.
 Meanwhile, binge drinking has been rife in Parliament House.
 For example, Australia’s first prime minister, Edmond Barton, was known as Toby Tosspot" due to his fondness for a drink.
 Another Prime Minister John Gorton, inspired the euphemism "Gorton's Flu" in reference to a hang over.
 Still another, Bob Hawke, held an entry in the Guinness Book of Records for sculling 2.5 pints of beer in 11 seconds.
 Still another, Kevin Rudd, got drunk and visited a strip club with journalists.
 As a fundamentalist Christian that often gave press conferences on Church steps, it was indeed an example of the demon drink leading him astray.
 Aside from the leaders, countless politicians have been renowned for their long lunches, and their use of grog to pass the time.
 More recently, it was alleged that Peter Slipper, the former Speaker of the House (deemed to be the most moral position in parliament) frequently passed out in Parliament House from drinking red wine.
 On one occasion, he was thrown out of a bar for being drunk and on another, he was so drunk that he was filmed urinating out a window.